High School Curriculum

 Broadcast News

-This course will expose the students to the workings of a news broadcast.
-Students will have the opportunity and the responsibility to fulfill each of the positions, including anchor, reporter, camera operator, editor, and producer.
-A weekly news broadcast centered on student life on and off campus will be produced by the class.
+This course introduces students to the workings of a news broadcast.
+Students have the opportunity and the responsibility to fulfill each of the positions, including anchor, reporter, camera operator, editor, and producer.
+A monthly news broadcast centered on student life on and off campus is produced by the class.

 Ceramics

-Ceramics is a foundational course for students interested in working with clay to create hand-built and wheel-thrown pieces.
-Students will focus on ceramic forms and surface enrichment including glaze application and kiln firing techniques.
-Structure, function, form, and decorative elements as well as the historical and cultural applications of ceramics will be learned throughout the year.
-Group critiques and individual analysis will be used for grading purposes.
+Ceramics is a foundational course for students interested in working with clay to create hand-built and wheelthrown pieces.
+Students focus on ceramic forms and surface enrichment including glaze application and kiln firing techniques.
+Structure, function, form, and decorative elements as well as the historical and cultural applications of ceramics are covered.
 Creative problem-solving is encouraged as students learn to work with this challenging but rewarding media.

 3D Sculpture

 This course is designed to develop concepts and techniques necessary to create sculptural forms and ceramics.
 For sculpture, it offers the advanced art student a chance to work in many materials available to sculptors today.
-Stone, clay, and wood sculpture will be emphasized.
-Innovative sculptures will be made from a variety of materials.
+Assemblage, clay, and wood sculpture are emphasized.
+Innovative sculptures are made from a variety of materials.
 For ceramics, this course can accommodate a range of skill levels.
-Students will be challenged to deepen their knowledge of both technique and concept while becoming more fully involved in all aspects of the sculptural process.
-At this level, students are expected to give specific attention to craftsmanship and self -expression.
-We will also view 3-dimensional art in relationship to the cultural context in which it was created.
+Students are challenged to deepen their knowledge of both technique and concept while becoming more fully involved in all aspects of the sculptural process.
+At this level, students are expected to give specific attention to craftsmanship and self-expression.

-This course is designed to help further students’ sense of design and technique, as well as to help the students realize how two-dimensional arts play a role in society and in emotional and spiritual expression.
-It combines the skills and expression of art making with art history, theory, and criticism.
-Students will explore techniques using a range of materials including graphite, charcoal, pastel, ink, watercolor, acrylic paint, collage, and mixed media through hands on projects.
-We will also explore digital drawing and editing images on iPads.
-The course also helps students grow in their observational skills and will learn to create meaning through the manipulation of the art elements and principles such as line, color, value, shape, texture, space, balance, and rhythm.
-Students will learn to discuss art thoughtfully as well as make personally meaningful pieces.
+This course is designed to combine skills and art expression with art history, theory and criticism.
+Students develop observatonal skills and technique, and learn to connect art with its role in culture, emotional and spiritual wellbeing.
+Students explore techniques using a range of materials including graphite, charcoal, pastel, ink, watercolor, acrylic paint, collage, and mixed media through hands-on projects.
+The course explores digital drawing and editing images on iPads.
+Students grow in their observational skills and learn to create meaning through the manipulation of the art elements and principles such as line, color, value, shape, texture, space, balance, and rhythm.
+Students discuss art thoughtfully as well as make personally meaningful pieces.

-Students will focus on improving observational skills and developing technical abilities including creativity and two-dimensional composition.
-Students will concentrate on honing their artistic skills to capture light and shadow, texture, perspective, shape, and color by working from life.
+This course builds on the fundamentals learned in Drawing and Painting.
+Students focus on improving observational skills and developing technical abilities including creativity and two-dimensional composition.
+Students concentrate on honing their artistic skills to capture light and shadow, texture, perspective, shape, and color by working from life.
 The goal of stronger technique is greater freedom.
-Students will exercise liberty in choosing mediums and will expand their preconceived ideas about media through mixed-media projects.
+Students exercise liberty in choosing mediums and expand their preconceived ideas about media through mixed-media projects.
 Materials may include graphite, charcoal, ink, oil pastel, chalk pastel, watercolor, acrylic paint, oil paint, collage, and mixed media.
-Students will respond to work by a variety of artists and consider how art can connect us to God and others.
-They will also explore how art communicates mood, message, and narrative.
-Students will be challenged to take a personal look at themselves as an artist and to consider what God’s will is for them as an artist and what they may be called to communicate.
+Students respond to work by a variety of artists and consider how art can connect us to God and others.
+They explore how art communicates mood, message, and narrative.
+Students are personally challenged to look at themselves and consider God’s will for them as an artist, and what He may be asking them they to communicate with their creative gifts.

 Animation

-Prerequisite: 1 year of Drawing & Painting (or equivalent portfolio with instructor’s approval)
+Prerequisite: one year of Drawing and Painting (or equivalent portfolio with instructor’s approval).

 This course is for students who want to develop skills in animation.
-Using the foundations of drawing, students will develop storyboards and design characters and worlds that come to life.
-Students will cover animation basics of storytelling, movement, timing, key frames, walk cycles and developing personality.
-Students will begin with stop motion animation and rotoscoping and move into Adobe Premier for the bulk of the course.
-Students will consider how moving images have the power to transport the viewer to imaginary worlds and transform culture.
+Using the foundations of drawing, students develop storyboards and design characters and worlds that come to life.
+The course covers animation basics of storytelling, movement, timing, key frames, walk cycles and developing personality.
+Students begin with traditional animation techniques, then move to stop motion, rotoscaping, and digital animation.
+Students consider how moving images have the power to transport the viewer to imaginary worlds and transform culture.

 Stop Motion Animation